ginkgobioworks/abdev-benchmark/baselines/onehot_ridge/README.md

 - Filter out samples with missing property values.
 - Train a separate **Ridge regression** model (`alpha = 1.0`) on the one-hot encoded features.
 - Save one model per property.
-- Store encoder and sequence length for reproducibility.

 The Ridge regression minimizes the mean squared error (MSE) with L2 regularization: